Non-intervention in the Spanish Civil War: Non-Intervention Agreement

 Italy and Germany supported the Spanish Nationalists from the outset of the Spanish Civil War.
 The Soviet Union began supporting the Spanish Republicans four months later.
 Non-intervention and the Non-Intervention Agreement were proposed in a joint diplomatic initiative by the governments of France and the United Kingdom.
 It was part of the policy of appeasement of European fascism, and was aimed at preventing a proxy war in Spain from escalating into a European-wide conflict.

-On 3 August 1936, Charles de Chambrun, the French ambassador to Italy, presented the French government's non-intervention plan, and Galeazzo Ciano promised to study it.
+On 3 August 1936, Charles de Chambrun, the French ambassador to Italy, presented the French government's non-intervention plan, and the Italian foreign minister Galeazzo Ciano promised to study it.
 The British quickly accepted the plan in principle.
 The following day, the plan was presented to Konstantin von Neurath, the foreign minister of Germany, by André François-Poncet.
 The German position was that such a declaration was not needed, but discussions could be held on preventing the spread of the war to the rest of Europe if the Soviet Union participated.
 It was mentioned at the meeting of the French with Neurath that both countries were already supplying the parties in the war: France aiding the Republicans, and Germany the Nationalists.
 A similar non-intervention plan was proposed by the French to the Soviet Union.
 On 6 August, Ciano confirmed Italian support in principle.
-Despite a Pravda claim that 12,145,000 Rbls had already been sent by Soviet workers to Spain, the Soviet government likewise agreed in principle if Portugal was included, and if Germany and Italy stopped aid immediately.
+Despite a Pravda claim that 12,145,000 rubles had already been sent by Soviet workers to Spain, the Soviet government likewise agreed in principle if Portugal was included, and if Germany and Italy stopped aid immediately.

 On 7 August 1936, France unilaterally declared non-intervention.
 Draft declarations had been put to the German and Italian governments.
 Such a declaration had already been accepted by the United Kingdom, Belgium, the Netherlands, Czechoslovakia and the Soviet Union, which renounced all traffic in war material, direct or indirect.
-The Portuguese foreign minister, Armindo Monteiro, was also asked to accept but held his hand.
+The Portuguese foreign minister, Armindo Monteiro, was also asked to accept but held back.
 An ultimatum was put to Yvon Delbos by the British to halt French exports to Spain, or Britain would not be obliged to act under the Treaty of Locarno if Germany invaded.
 On 9 August, exports were duly suspended.
 However, collections for food, clothing and medical supplies to the Spanish Republicans continued.
 On 9 August, the Germans falsely informed the British that "no war materials had been sent from Germany and none will".
 (Note: See also German involvement in the Spanish Civil War) During the blockade of the Strait of Gibraltar by the Spanish Republican Navy, one German Junkers was captured when it came down in Republican territory, which was explained as "merely a transport aircraft".
 Its release would be required before Germany signed the Non-Intervention Pact.
 Portugal accepted the pact on 13 August unless its border was threatened by the war.